Abraham: Structure and narrative programs

 The Abraham cycle is not structured by a unified plot centered on a conflict and its resolution or a problem and its solution.
-The episodes are often only loosely linked, and the sequence is not always logical, but it is unified by the presence of Abraham himself, as either actor or witness, and by the themes of posterity and land.
+The episodes are often only loosely linked, and the sequence is not always logical.
+The story portrays Abraham gradually assuming the role of the ideal religious person amid themes of blessing and promise, especially the promise of progeny and land.
 These themes form "narrative programs" set out in concerning the sterility of Sarah and in which Abraham is ordered to leave the land of his birth for the land God will show him.

 Origins and calling

-Abraham's Journey to Canaan according to the Book of Genesis.
+Abraham's journey to Canaan according to the Book of Genesis.

-Terah, the ninth in descent from Noah, was the father of Abram, Nahor, Haran (הָרָן Hārān) and Sarah.
+Terah, the ninth in descent from Noah, was the father of Abram, Nahor and Haran (הָרָן Hārān).
 Haran was the father of Lot, who was Abram's nephew; the family lived in Ur of the Chaldees.
+Haran died there while Terah was still alive.
+Abram married Sarah (Sarai) but, unlike Nahor and his wife Milcah, they were childless.

-Haran died there.
-Abram married Sarah (Sarai).
-Terah, Abram, Sarai, and Lot departed for Canaan, but settled in a place named Haran (חָרָן Ḥārān), where Terah died at the age of 205.
-According to some exegetes (like Nahmanides), Abram was actually born in Haran and he later relocated to Ur, while some of his family remained in Haran.
+Genesis 11 records that Terah, Abram, Sarai, and Lot departed for Canaan, but settled in a place named Haran (חָרָן Ḥārān), where Terah died at the age of 205.

-God had told Abram to leave his country and kindred and go to a land that he would show him, and promised to make of him a great nation, bless him, make his name great, bless them that bless him, and curse them who may curse him.
-Abram was 75 years old when he left Haran with his wife Sarai, his nephew Lot, and their possessions and people that they had acquired, and traveled to Shechem in Canaan.
+Then the narrative in Genesis 12 shows that God told Abram to leave his country and his kindred, and go to a land that God would show him, and promised to make of him a great nation, bless him, make his name great, bless them that bless him, and curse them who may curse him.
+Abram was 75 years old when he and Sarai left Haran with his nephew Lot, and their possessions and people that they had acquired, and they traveled to Shechem in Canaan.
+Abram built an altar to God in Shechem, and later he built another altar between Bethel and Ai.
+From there the party travelled to the Negev, or to the south.

+According to some exegetes, like Nahmanides, Abram was actually born in Haran and he later relocated to Ur, while some of his family remained in Haran.